 Originated as part of the global MAKE ART/STOP AIDS initiative, this project paints a vivid picture of the AIDS epidemic—after its initial outbreak, and as treatment becomes more widely available.
 It testifies to the resilient spirit of those facing the challenges of HIV.

-More than 150 people living with HIV and AIDS have participated in workshops led by South African photographer Gideon Mendel, with photo educators Crispin Hughes and Katja Kulenkampff, and David Gere, director of the Art & Global Health Center at the University of California, Los Angeles (UCLA).
+200 people living with HIV and AIDS have participated in workshops led by South African photographer Gideon Mendel, with photo educators Crispin Hughes and Katja Kulenkampff, and David Gere, director of the Art & Global Health Center at the University of California, Los Angeles (UCLA).
 Through Positive Eyes features insider photography by people living with HIV/AIDS.
 Many of them are picking up cameras for the first time in their lives.
-Over the past decade, the project has grown, one city per year, to become ambitiously international in scope, now encompassing more than ten cities in eight countries on five continents.
+The project has grown to become ambitiously international in scope, now encompassing more than ten cities in eight countries on five continents.

 Hardcover Book